 - Is water and sewer available to the property?

-- Are utilities such as phone, cable, gas, electricity available?
+- Are utilities such as phone, cable, gas, and electricity available?

 - Are there any noise issues that need to be minimized by the design/layout of the house plan or alternative construction methods?

-Once the requested revisions to the Preliminary Design are made by the Architect/designer, you will be provided with a Final House Plan Design.
+Once the Architect/Designer makes the requested revisions to the Preliminary Design, you will be provided with a Final House Plan Design.

 Once the house plan is finalized, Jim Joyce Homes LLC will complete a detailed specification list, bid and contract.
 These documents will be sent to you for review, approval and signature.